isomerpages/nlb-biblioasia/_jul-2008/Excerpts from Hikayat Abdullah.md

   trading post on the island in February 1819.
 image: /images/Vol 4 Issue 2/HikayatAbdullah/hikayat abdullah .jpg
 ---
-#### _Hikayat Abdullah_ (_The Story of Abdullah_) by Munshi Abdullah Abdul Kadir provides glimpses of life in early Singapore.
+#### _Hikayat Abdullah_&nbsp;(_The Story of Abdullah_) by Munshi Abdullah Abdul Kadir provides glimpses of life in early Singapore.
 Abdullah arrived in Singapore from Melaka about four months after Stamford Raffles established a trading post on the island in February 1819.

 In our last two issues, we introduced the autobiography of Munshi Abdullah Abdul Kadir which was written in Jawi between 1840 and 1843 and published in 1849.
 The author was the interpreter and scribe to the founder of modern Singapore, Sir Stamford Raffles.